gomezgoiri/CLIPS4Android/README.rst

 Debugging CLIPS on Android
 --------------------------

-The cleanest way to show messages from a native library in Android is by simply redirecting them (see :ref:`_redirect_stdout`).
+The cleanest way to show messages from a native library in Android is by simply redirecting them (see redirect-stdout_).
 However, this method didn't always work for me.
-That's why in #2 I forced CLIPS to show all its messages using Logcat (see :ref:`_logcat`).
+That's why in #2 I forced CLIPS to show all its messages using Logcat (see logcat_).

-.. _redirect_stdout:
+.. _redirect-stdout:

 Redirecting NDK's stdout
 ************************